Chetnaya/Solar-System-Simulation/README.md

 # Solar System Simulation

-This, an interactive solar system simulation is one of the first projects I did as an introduction to the interface of Unity software.
+An interactive solar system simulation in which the primary camera's focus switches to the planet that the user clicks on.
-The game is playable on browser and there is a C# script through which, whatever planet the user clicks on, the main camera's focus shifts onto that specific planet.
-This small project helped me build my basic foundation in 3D environments in Unity.

 #
 ![Solar System Simulatio ss3](https://github.com/Chetnaya/Solar-System-Simulation/assets/90476376/eb5745e6-d5f9-49b3-b3cb-3295982dd1f3)
 ![Solar System Simulatio ss2](https://github.com/Chetnaya/Solar-System-Simulation/assets/90476376/a4986a65-02d4-477a-b022-c47681351be9)